robertatlass/introToProgrammingFinalProject/README.md

 You must install the chrome extension from google store

 No dependencies for those who download the extension.

 It will be packaged so that the user has no dependenices, they just install it.

 ### Installing
 You will find it on the google play store and follow the simply download procedure that is already on the play store.
+Google already has a plethora of help resources for people who need it when downloading.
 ### Executing program

-The program will run when you click the icon in the top right of the screen
+The program will run when you click the icon in the top right of the screen One you click on the program you will be prompted to click any button on your comptuer to begin the game.

-1) click the greenbar icon in the upper right hand corner of your
-2) The app will then deploy and you just view the products you are shopping for like normal
+THe game utilizes the keys W,A,S,D to ove the charecter and spacebar to jump.

 ## Help
 - Uninstall and reinstall the program